 “Poverty causes increased financial and emotional strains on families that often result in poorer health outcomes for children,” said Laila A. Bell, director of research and data at NC Child, formerly Action for Children North Carolina.
 “These data show that public-policy actions that promote evidence-based programs and support local communities can be powerful tools to safeguard our children’s health during tough economic times.”

-According to the 2013 Child Health County Data Card for Johnston County, between 2007 and 2012:• Medicaid enrollment increased by 30.9 percent and Health Choice enrollment increased by 41.7 percent.
-Those numbers are consistent with statewide data showing a 30-percent decline in uninsured children.
+According to the 2013 Child Health County Data Card for Johnston County, between 2007 and 2012:

 “It’s no coincidence that Johnston County experienced a significant decline in its teen pregnancy rate and increase in its graduation rate over the past several years,” said Bell.
 “Both of these indicators have been targeted by well-funded state efforts.
 This improvement should give us hope that we can make progress on big problems when we’re willing to put resources behind data-driven solutions.”